benlau/joplin-plugin-kanban/README.md

 This is a fork of the original Joplin Kanban plugin, which was [archived](https://github.com/joplin/plugin-kanban/issues/57) on January 19, 2025 due to lack of maintainers.
 While the original plugin was deprecated in favor of YesYouKan plugin, this fork aims to provide an alternative by continuing development and maintenance of the original kanban functionality for Joplin.

 > [!NOTE]
 > This plugin maintains compatibility with the original kanban plugin's file format.
-You can switch between KanMug, the original Kanban plugin by enabling/disabling them in Joplin's plugin settings.
+If you haven't used any new features from KanMug (e.g. newNoteTitle), you can switch between KanMug and the original Kanban plugin by enabling/disabling them in Joplin's plugin settings.
 Your kanban boards will work with any of these plugins.

 ![screenshot](images/kanban-screenshot.png)